 Orders of Magnitude

 While there are many ways to categorize outer space, I suggest increasingly large orders of magnitude, based on four already established astronomical levels.
 I’m talking here about known three-dimensional space, rather than theoretical or mathematically-derived spaces.
 This 3-D focus allows me to avoid the term multiverse, which tends to mix our known three-dimensional space with more theoretical spaces.
 For more technical or scientific purposes, a more complex system of categories makes sense, yet here I want to make a philosophical argument about orders of space in relation to the notion of infinite space.

 I stress that my argument uses astronomy, yet I'm not an astronomer.
 I'm using astronomy in general and as a scientific jumping-off point to explore a philosophical idea about the largest context of agnostic doubt.

 In conceptualizing infinite space, I suggest considering two new terms — universe clusters and the Allspace.
 I also suggest thinking in terms of our universe rather than the universe.

-My uses of Allspace and Universe Clusters are based on three already known orders of magnitude — or cluster levels — of three dimensional space:
+My uses of Allspace and Universe Clusters are based on four already known orders of magnitude — solar systems, galaxies, and the universe:

-1st: Solar system clusters — like our own solar system
+1st: Solar systems — like our own solar system